AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/configure-mbi-connection-for-cloud-starter-projects.md

 ---
-title: Configuring Adobe Commerce Intelligence Connection for existing cloud starter projects
+title: Configuring Adobe Commerce Intelligence connection for existing cloud starter projects
-description: This article provides a solution for when you want to configure Adobe Commerce Intelligence Connection for existing cloud starter projects.
+description: This article provides a solution for when you want to configure Adobe Commerce Intelligence connection for existing cloud starter projects.
 feature: Commerce Intelligence
 role: Developer
 ---
-# Configuring Adobe Commerce Intelligence Connection for existing cloud starter projects
+# Configuring Adobe Commerce Intelligence connection for existing cloud starter projects

 >[!NOTE]
 >
 >Adobe Commerce Intelligence was previously known as Magento Business Intelligence (MBI).

-This article provides a solution for when you want to configure Adobe Commerce Intelligence Connection for existing cloud starter projects.
+This article provides a solution for when you want to configure Adobe Commerce Intelligence connection for existing cloud starter projects.

 ## Affected products and versions